 Director, Strategic Investment Group

-Stuart Chapman is a senior associate on the operational due diligence team.
+Stuart Chapman is a director on the operational due diligence team.
 He supports the operational due diligence of investment managers and investment vehicles, as well as strategic’s internal control function.
 Prior to joining Strategic, he was a Senior Internal Auditor for Capital Markets at Fannie Mae.
 He also worked as a Financial Analyst at Standard & Poor’s and as a Senior Securities Analyst at Wells Fargo Bank.
 Stu holds an M.B.A. from Georgetown University’s McDonough School of Business and a Bachelof of Arts in economics from Vanderbilt University.
 He is a Certified Internal Auditor (CIA), Certified Financial Services Auditor (CFSA), and has a Certification in Risk Management Assurance (CRMA).

 Koma Fischbein (MBA’06)

-Koma Gandy Fischbein is an executive director, in Morgan Stanley’s wealth management operations group.
-She is responsible for overseeing and managing a portfolio of projects and programs to deliver operational efficiencies, revenue opportunities and cost savings within Morgan Stanley Wealth Management Operating platform, with a focus on mutual fund and alternative investment products.
+Koma Gandy Fischbein is a director, at Codecademy.
+She is responsible for overseeing and managing a portfolio of projects and programs to deliver operational efficiencies, revenue opportunities and cost savings within Codecademy.
 Koma is a U.S. Navy veteran, and spent 15 years on active duty and in the reserves as surface warfare officer.
 Koma was the first woman to become part of ship’s company on the USS MOUNT VERNON (LSD-39) and served under the first woman to command a Navy combatant.